Dirac operators on foliations: the Lichnerowicz inequality: Introduction

-\begin{cor} Let $F$ be an integrable subbundle of the tangent bundle of a closed simply connected manifold $M$ with $\dim M\geq 5$.
-If there exists a metric $g^F$ on $F$ such that $k^F>0$ over $M$, then $M$ admits a Riemannian metric of positive scalar curvature. \end{cor}

-\begin{rem} That whether the existence of $g^F$ with $k^F>0$ implies the existence of $g^{TM}$ with $k^{TM}>0$ is a longstanding open question in foliation theory (cf. \cite[Remark C14]{MS88}), which admits an easy positive answer in the very special case where $(M,F) $ carries a transverse Riemannian structure (cf. \cite[page 8]{Gr96}).
-An approach to this question for codimension one foliations is outlined in \cite[page 193]{Gr96}. \end{rem}

-Clearly, if the question in Remark \ref{t002} had a positive answer, then Theorem \ref{t0.2} would be a direct consequence of the original Lichnerowicz-Hitchin theorem.
-The point here is that, conversely, while a direct geometric solution to this question is not available yet, the index theoretic results such as Theorem \ref{t0.2} can be used to study this purely geometric question.

-On the other hand, our proof of Theorem \ref{t0.2} applies to give a direct geometric proof of the following celebrated vanishing theorem of Connes, where instead of assuming $TM$ being spin, one assumes that $F$ is spin.
-This new proof provides a positive answer to a longstanding question in index theory (cf. \cite[Page 5 of Lecture 9]{HR}).
+Our original motivation, dating back to \cite{LZ01}, is to look for a purely geometric understanding of the following celebrated vanishing theorem of Connes, where instead of assuming $TM$ being spin, one assumes that $F$ is spin .

 \begin{thm} {\bf (Connes \cite{Co86})} Let $F$ be a spin integrable subbundle of the tangent bundle of a compact oriented manifold $M$.
 If there is a metric $g^F$ on $F$ such that $k^F>0$ over $M$, then $\widehat{A}(M)=0$. \end{thm}